CognizantOpenSource/maqs-dotnet/docs/MAQS_8/Getting-Started.md

 1. Go To File > New > Project
 ![New Project](resources/NewProject1.png)

-2. Under Templates in the side panel, select "Magenic's Open Test"
+2. Under Templates in the side panel, select "Cognizant Softvision's Open Test"
 ![New Project](resources/NewProject2.png)

 3. Finally, name the solution whatever you'd like and click "ok".